m13p4/cssc/README.md

 ```
 .get([propertie[, returnAll]])
 ```
-* *`propertie` \[optional\]* - A String with propertie name.
-If this value not given, return this method an object with all properies of the Handler object
+* *`propertie` \[optional\]* - A String with property name.
+If this value is not given, return this method an object with all properies of the Handler object
 * *`returnAll` \[optional\]* - A Boolean.
-If true is the return value a Array with all found properties, if false is the return value the last definition of propertie in the Handler object (default: false)
+If true, the return value is an Array with all found properties; if false, the return value is the last definition of property in the Handler object (default: false)

 **`Return value`** - Mixed -> Object, String or Array of Strings, depending on how the parameters were set